ToeKnee013/Capstone-Project-BellaBeat/Analysis Journal.md

 ```
 **Result: 1172705**

 Interesting!
-It seems like the participants who's average fell above the Sedentary Active Minutes burned more calories!
+It seems like the participants who had more rest time in minutes than the average SedentaryActiveMinutes of 991 burned more calories!

+**Insight: In this instance, it seemes like particpants that had overall longer rest periods ended up burning more calories in total compared to the participants that had less overall rest periods.**

+* This leads us to another question, ***what other variables can cause participants to lose more calories?*** Let's explore levels of intensities.